gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

 There are three main layers in the architecture:

-* MULES: This layer includes support for annotating source-code with CLOSURE language extensions (CLE).
+* MULES: This layer includes support for annotating source code with CLOSURE language extensions (CLE).
 The annotated code added by the developer is then compiled using an unmodified Java language compiler to produce JVM bytecode.
 * CAPO: This layer deals with program analysis and partitioning.
 A System Dependency